buildbot/buildbot/master/docs/manual/cfg-wwwhooks.rst

 For example, it the grid URL is ``http://builds.example.com/bbot/grid``, then point BitBucket to ``http://builds.example.com/change_hook/bitbucket``.
 To specify a project associated to the repository, append ``?project=name`` to the URL.

-Note that there is a satandalone HTTP server available for receiving BitBucket notifications, as well: :file:`contrib/bitbucket_buildbot.py`.
+Note that there is a standalone HTTP server available for receiving BitBucket notifications, as well: :file:`contrib/bitbucket_buildbot.py`.
 This script may be useful in cases where you cannot expose the WebStatus for public consumption.

 .. warning::

-    As in the previous case, the incoming HTTP requests for this hook are not authenticated bu default.
+    As in the previous case, the incoming HTTP requests for this hook are not authenticated by default.
     Anyone who can access the web status can "fake" a request from BitBucket, potentially causing the buildmaster to run arbitrary code.

 To protect URL against unauthorized access you should use ``change_hook_auth`` option.